Ryan Clark (American football): Personal life

 Clark is married to Yonka Clark.
 The couple have three children together: Jaden, Jordan, and Loghan.
-Jordan plays football at Arizona State.
+Jordan played college football at Arizona State and Notre Dame before signing with the New York Jets as an undrafted free agent in 2025.

-Clark was active in the community and while with the Giants, participating in the 2002 United Way Hometown Huddle by conducting a football clinic at the Highbridge Center for members of Alianza Dominicana, a local United Way agency that services families in Washington Heights.
+Clark was active in the community and, while with the Giants, he participated in the 2002 United Way Hometown Huddle by conducting a football clinic at the Highbridge Center for members of Alianza Dominicana, a local United Way agency that services families in Washington Heights.
 He joined forces with students from the Leadership In Public Services High School located at Ground Zero for "Operation PaintFest."
 Sponsored by the Foundation for Hospital Art, the participants created paintings of hope that would later be donated to the five New York City hospitals involved in the September 11 attacks tragedies.

 Clark is involved with sickle cell disease awareness, research, treatment and programming in Pittsburgh.
 In 2012, he announced the formation of Ryan Clark's Cure League to raise awareness about sickle cell trait and eventually find a cure.